JaskRendix/lombard-risk-engine/README.md

 # Lombard Lending Risk Engine

-A modular Python package for computing collateral haircuts, LTV limits, liquidity and concentration add‑ons, and stress‑scenario impacts for Lombard lending portfolios.
+A modular Python package for computing collateral haircuts, LTV limits, liquidity, concentration, wrong‑way‑risk adjustments, and stress‑scenario impacts for Lombard lending portfolios.
 The package provides a reproducible framework for evaluating credit exposure on portfolios pledged as collateral.

 ---